Quoll

 Quolls (/ˈkwɒlz/; genus Dasyurus) are carnivorous marsupials native to Australia and New Guinea.
 They are primarily nocturnal, and spend most of the day in a den.
 Of the six species of quoll, four are found in Australia and two in New Guinea.
 Another two species are known from fossil remains in Pliocene and Pleistocene deposits in Queensland.

 Genetic evidence indicates that quolls evolved around 15 million years ago in the Miocene, and that the ancestors of the six species had all diverged by around four million years ago.
 The six species vary in weight and size, from 300 g to 7 kg.
 They have brown or black fur and pink noses.
 They are largely solitary, but come together for a few social interactions, such as mating, which occurs during the winter season.
-A female gives birth to up to 30 pups, but the number that can be raised to adulthood is limited by the number of teats (6–7).
-They have a life span of 1–5 years (species dependent).
+A female gives birth to up to 30 pups, but the number that can be raised to adulthood is limited by the number of teats (six or seven).
+They have a lifespan of 1–5 years (species dependent).

 Quolls eat smaller mammals, small birds, lizards, and insects.
 All species have drastically declined in numbers since Australasia was colonised by Europeans, with one species, the eastern quoll, becoming extinct on the Australian mainland in the 1960s.
 Major threats to their survival include the toxic cane toad, predators such as feral cats and foxes, urban development, and poison baiting.
-Conservation efforts include captive breeding programs and reintroductions.
+Conservation efforts include captive-breeding programs and reintroductions.

-Taxonomy
+Taxonomy and naming

-The name Dasyurus (from δασύουρος, dasúouros) means "hairy-tail", and was coined by Étienne Geoffroy Saint-Hilaire in 1796 from δασύς (dasús), meaning "hairy", and οὐρά (ourá), meaning "tail".
+The generic name Dasyurus (from δασύουρος, dasúouros) means "hairy-tail". Étienne Geoffroy Saint-Hilaire coined the name in 1796 in his formal description in Magasin encyclopédique.

 In 1770, Captain Cook collected quolls on his exploration of the east coast of Australia, adopting an Aboriginal name for the animals.
-Although the origin of Cook's specimens are unclear, the word and its variants je-quoll, jaquol or taquol are derived from the word dhigul in the language of the Guugu Yimithirr people of far north Queensland.
+Although the origin of Cook's specimens are unclear, the word and its variants je-quoll, jaquol, or taquol are derived from the word dhigul in the language of the Guugu Yimithirr people of far north Queensland.
 No evidence indicates the local indigenous people used the word in the Sydney area.
-They were likened in appearance to a polecat or marten in the earliest reports, the tiger quoll (spotted-tailed) being called "spotted marten" and eastern quoll "spotted opossum", but by 1804, the names "native fox", "native cat" and "tiger cat" had been adopted by early settlers; quolls are still called "marsupial foxes" or "marsupial cats".
+They were likened in appearance to a polecat or marten in the earliest reports, the tiger quoll (spotted-tailed) being called "spotted marten" and eastern quoll "spotted opossum", but by 1804, the names "native fox", "native cat", and "tiger cat" had been adopted by early settlers.
 In the 1960s, noted naturalist David Fleay pushed for the revival of the term "quoll" to replace the then-current vernacular names that he felt were misleading.